dmbarbour/glas/glas-src/language-g0/README.md

         # static assertions for lightweight verification
         assert [ Program ]

-        # rewrite or filter final module value
+        # control final compiled value of module
         export [ Program ] # or an import list
+        # alternatively may specify export word list

 Most declarations may appear in any order and quantity.
 The exceptions are 'open' and 'export' which, if included, must respectively be first and last.

 ## Dictionary

 A valid g0 module initially compiles to a dictionary, represented as a record (a radix tree) of form `(word:deftype:Value, ...)`.
-The g0 language handles 'prog', 'macro', and 'data' deftypes.
+The g0 language supports the 'prog', 'macro', and 'data' deftypes.
 The deftype determines how the Value will be handled at the call site for a word.
-Other deftypes may be imported or exported but cannot be called from a g0 program.
+Other deftypes may be imported or exported, and are accessible via static *load:dict* effects, but cannot be directly called within a g0 program.

-The compiled dictionary is statically linked, i.e. definitions do not contain g0 words or other symbolic references.
-Logically, every call is inlined.
-This relies on structure sharing at the data layer to control consumption of memory.
+Hierarchical dictionaries are supported via the 'data' deftype.
+See *Hierarchical Definitions*.

+The prog, macro, and data deftypes do not include symbolic references back to the dictionary.
+That is, each definition in g0 is effectively stand-alone.
+This won't necessarily be the case for all glas system languages.

 ## Words